Dedicated to Saving Mountain Lions

 Elizabeth is a non-profit communications leader who has built a post-academic career working with organizations committed to protecting animals, their habitat, and the communities that thrive around them.
 She joins the Mountain Lion Foundation after directing communications at a regenerative agriculture firm that helps build thriving economies and ecosystems in the Global South.
 She was formerly Managing Director at a content marketing agency in service to plant-based food brands.
 She is passionate about companion and farmed animal welfare, and the preservation of wild places for future generations.

-Elizabeth lives in southern California with her adventurous husband, mischievous son, devoted rescue dogs, vocal parakeets, and inquisitive aquatic turtle.
+Elizabeth lives in southern California with her adventurous husband, mischievous son, devoted rescue dogs, vocal parakeets, and inquisitive aquatic turtles.

 Lou Galgani